jfisherd/SBA-4-Task-Management-App/README.md

     What you would improve if given more time.
 -->

-Challenges faced.
+### Challenges faced.
 Approaches to challenges

     Difficult to tell when code runs.
 Inserted alert functions to flag if code runs.

+    Status does not update correctly based on current day.
+Attempts were made with Date() and Date.now(), however were unsuccessful.

     Could not get addEventListener to apply to option elements.
     Applied addEventListener to a select element instead.